olaoyesalem/SwapSync____Axelar/SwapSync____Axelar-master/SwapSync____Axelar-master/ReadMe.md

-# SwapSync____Axelar
+# SwapSync____Axelar💱
 ## SwapSync - The Ultimate Token Swapping Marketplace

 ### *AN OSCAFEST X AXELAR HACKHATHON PROJECT*

 Welcome to SwapSync, the one-stop marketplace for seamless token swaps!
-With SwapSync, you can easily connect with other users and exchange tokens that you need, creating a synchronized ecosystem of swapping possibilities.
+With SwapSync, you can easily connect with other users and exchange tokens that you need , creating a synchronized ecosystem of swapping possibilities- Trade by better.
 Whether you're looking to trade AVAX for MATIC or any other token combination, SwapSync has got you covered!

  * #### Team Members
  **OLAOYE SALEM IYANULOLUWA olaoyesalemgreat@gmail.com**